-A proposal was raised in the Hawaii state legislature in 2015 to eliminate the dividends paid deduction (DPD) for all real estate investment trusts in the state.
+A proposal was raised in the Hawaii state legislature in 2015, 2016 and 2017 to eliminate the dividends paid deduction (DPD) for all real estate investment trusts in the state.
 NAREIT opposed the proposal.
-Eliminating the DPD would be contrary to the federal income tax rules applying to widely held REITs in every state with an income-based tax system like Hawaii.
-Based on filings with the Securities and Exchange Commission, approximately 20 widely held REITs have invested about $6 billion in commercial real estate in Hawaii, resulting in the employment of many Hawaii residents.
+Eliminating the DPD would be contrary to the federal income tax rules applying to widely held REITs in every state but one with an income-based tax system like Hawaii.
+Based on filings with the Securities and Exchange Commission and other data sources, more than 20 widely held REITs have invested about $13 billion in commercial real estate in Hawaii, resulting in the employment of many Hawaii residents.

 Housing Finance Reform